axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-file/_index.md

 The file driver is one of the most important destination drivers in syslog-ng.
 It allows to output messages to the specified text file, or to a set of files.

-The destination filename may include macros which get expanded when the message is written, thus a simple `file()` driver may create several files: for example, {{% productparam "abbrev" %}} can store the messages of client hosts in a separate file for each host.
+The destination filename may include macros which get expanded when the message is written, thus a simple `file()` driver may create several files: for example, {{% param "product.abbrev" %}} can store the messages of client hosts in a separate file for each host.
 For more information on available macros see {{% xref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" %}}.

 If the expanded filename refers to a directory which does not exist, it will be created depending on the `create-dirs()` setting (both global and a per destination option).